Post Natal Nurse Home Visitor Program

 In addition to providing online medical direction to our EMS providers, BioTel provides receiving hospital notifications for critical trauma, burn, heart attack, and acute stroke patients.
 BioTel often assists air and ground EMS personnel, communicating critical information necessary for them to provide emergency care and transport to their critically ill and injured patients.

-In 2015, out of a request by BioTel agency EMS chiefs to better meet the needs of patients who did not require emergency hospital transport, BioTel developed a cutting-edge EMS Social Work Program to address complex social issues affecting our patients.
+In 2015, out of a request by BioTel agency EMS chiefs to better meet the needs of patients who did not require emergency hospital transport, BioTel developed a cutting-edge EMS Social Work program to address complex social issues affecting our patients.
 The BioTel Social Work program was created with the primary goal of providing intensive community based social work services to residents of Dallas County not only in their communities, but ideally in their home environment.

 Finally, BioTel is an active participant in international EMS prehospital research studies attempting to improve the outcomes of patients suffering from out-of-hospital cardiac arrest and from severe trauma, among others.